Dog Breed Directory

 Treatment:

-Surgical correction, lubricating eye drops, temporary sutures (mild cases).
+Surgical correction (blepharoplasty), lubricating eye drops, temporary tacking sutures (in puppies).

 Ectropion

-Eyelid abnormality where the eyelid droops or rolls outward.
+Eyelid abnormality where the lower eyelid droops or rolls outward, exposing the conjunctiva.

 Symptoms: